socomsystems/documentation/admin_manual/configuration_server/activity_configuration.rst

 people start to work in the morning and weekly mails shall be send on monday morning, so people can read up when starting into the week.

-Therefore in Nextcloud 12 a console command was added to allow sending those emails intentionally.
-This allows to set up special cron jobs on your server with the known granularity, instead of relying on the Nextcloud cron feature which is not very flexible on scheduling.
+Therefore in cyfrSpaces 12 a console command was added to allow sending those emails intentionally.
+This allows to set up special cron jobs on your server with the known granularity, instead of relying on the cyfrSpaces cron feature which is not very flexible on scheduling.

 To implement the samples mentioned above, the following three entries are necessary::